 COVID-19: Is Your Organization Equipped to Securely Support a Remote Workforce?

 During this difficult time of international crisis and uncertainty, we want to help our clients and other organizations continuing to operate with an unprecedented, unparalleled landscape ahead, by equipping their workforce to work safely, remotely and securely.
-With govern mandated stay at home orders, many businesses are scrambling to enable their workforce to work from home while ramping up their work-from-home policies and culture to align with the recommendations on how to keep their employees safe and healthy.
+With government-mandated stay at home orders, many businesses are scrambling to enable their workforce to work from home while ramping up their work-from-home policies and culture to align with the recommendations on how to keep their employees safe and healthy.

 The one thing we all understand is that these are unprecedented times.
-As organizations and as leaders we strive to keep everything running as smoothly as possible for our workforce, while meeting new challenges every day.
+As organizations and as leaders we strive to keep everything running as smoothly as possible for our workforce while meeting new challenges every day.
 Given this, we are sharing our expertise in enabling remote working technologies securely, while thinking about both the technology and people policies & procedures that must be in place to optimally support and enable remote working.

 Why Do Organizations Need to Review and Revise their Remote Working Policy Now More than Ever?